Function of a Notary Public

 A Notary Public is a public officer whose function is to:

-- To administer oaths; and
+- Administer oaths; and

-To perform certain official acts, chiefly in commercial matters, such as the protesting of notes and bills, the notice of foreign drafts, and marine protests in cases of damage.
+- Perform certain official acts, chiefly in commercial matters, such as the protesting of notes and bills, the notice of foreign drafts, and marine protests in cases of damage.

-Steps to be appointed a notary
+Steps to be Appointed a Notary Public

-- Complete notary public application.
+- Complete the notary public application;

 The office of Notary Public is a serious and responsible public office and should not be taken lightly.
 Abuse of the office or irresponsibility in the performance of notarial duties can result in grave consequences.
 If a Notary Public has doubts about the propriety of any action, he or she should seek competent professional advice before he or she acts.